Picture of the Slightly dusty dual layer DVD disc, showing the gold data side

 Keep your DVD Player Clean and Cool

-Avoid permanently setting up the player in dusty locations, and keep it away from direct sunlight and heat sources, to minimize the luring dust into it.
+Avoid permanently setting up the player in dusty locations.
+Furthermore, keep it away from direct sunlight and heat sources.

 Keep your DVD Discs Out of the Sun

 Light and heat can trigger breakdown of the micro thin metallic surface of the DVD, increasing the likelihood of skipping.
-So, to get skip-free playback for the longest time possible, avoid exposing your DVDs to light and heat; especially to the high levels of both that sunshine contains.
-This is easy if you keep your discs in their opaque cases, and store them away from windows and heat sources such as radiators, machines, audio amplifiers, and so on.
+So, for longest lasting skip-free playback, avoid exposing your DVDs to light and heat; especially from sunshine.
+This is easy if you keep your discs in their opaque cases.
+Also store them away from windows and heat sources.
+E.g. Radiators, machines, audio amplifiers, and so on.
 A climate controlled environment is best for storing them.

 Related Posts to How to Fix a DVD that Skips and Freezes